-Top Voice: Delfina Freijido
+Top Voice: Delfina Freijido, MPA

-For this month's installment of Top Voices in Sustainability, we're eager to speak up about the broader influence created by technological change in finance and the effect it continues to have in the practice of sustainable development across the globe.
+For this installment of Top Voices in Sustainability, we're eager to speak up about the broader influence created by technological change in finance and the effect it continues to have in the practice of sustainable development across the globe.